-Shortly after the destructive earthquake in 2010 in Haiti, TIE (The International Educator) and PTC (The Principals’ Training Center), together with many other institutions and interested persons, established a school for 60 of the poorest children living in a nearby tent camp in Delmas, Port-au-Prince.
+Shortly after the destructive 2010 earthquake in Haiti, TIE (The International Educator) and PTC (The Principals’ Training Center), together with many other institutions and interested persons, established a school for 60 of the poorest children living in a nearby tent camp in Delmas, Port-au-Prince.

-Most of these children have stayed in the school for what will soon be nine years, and they are distributed between Grades 7, 8 and 9.
+Most of these children have stayed in the school for 10 years, and they are distributed between Grades 8, 9 and 10.
 They are almost universally in good health because of the nutrition program, and they are doing very well in the annual French national exams.
-In five years, they will all have graduated.
+In four years, they will all have graduated.

 The Children of Haiti and Refugee Projects (COHRP) is a private, non-profit corporation with the mission to bring strong and effective education and nutrition to some of the poorest children in Haiti and to the children of refugees in Africa, Jordan and Israel.